Moroccan Lentil Soup (Harira) Recipe. All Variations

 Posted on 8th of April, 2013 by Lévana

 I believe I couldn’t live without lentils.
 I love’em, In any shape or form.
-This soup, and my Indian Red Lentil Soup, are among my favorite.
+This Moroccan Lentil Soup, and my Indian Red Lentil Soup, are among my favorite.

 Sephardi Jews like to make this soup during the week of Tish’a B’av, the commemoration of the Temple’s destruction.
 Recently, I was making this soup during the fast day of Tish’a B’av when my son Yakov called me, at around noon, from California where he was spending the summer.
 “How is your fast going?”
 I asked him.
 “Pretty good,” he answered.
 “It has just started.
 It’s only nine in the morning!”
 Less than five minutes later, my daughter, who was spending the summer as a counselor at a camp in Israel, called to say hello.
 I asked her how her fast was going.
 “Oh, Mommy,” she said, “I have a terrible headache!
 Thank G-d it’s almost over.
 It’s about seven in the evening.
 Just a couple hours left!”
 I had just spanned a whole day in a flash, thanks to my globetrotting children.

 We grew up eating this soup.
 All my favorite flavors are in, and I make it totally meatless, so I can enjoy it a lot more often (scroll down for the meat variation).
 Costs pennies and takes minutes, and tastes like a million bucks: You just can’t miss with these assertive flavors!
 It is also very versatile: Using the exact same base, you might want to substitute other grains for the lentils, just as long as they need no soaking and don’t take longer to cook (barley, azuki, brown rice, mung, etc.).

 1∕3 cup olive oil

 2 teaspoon turmeric